smeucci/LineSegm/README.md

-# Line Segmentation of Manuscript Documents.
+# Line Segmentation of Handwritten Documents.